kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 - when using Scenario for accurate benchmark testing, users may want to reduce the request to update Scenario for kube-apiserver as much as possible

 We can add a new configuration environment variable `UPDATE_SCENARIO_RESULTS_STRATEGY` and define some strategy like:
-- `UPDATE_SCENARIO_RESULTS_STRATEGY=AtMovingNextTime`: default value. update status.scenarioResults in Scenario resource when proceeding to the next FakeTime.
+- `UPDATE_SCENARIO_RESULTS_STRATEGY=AtMovingNextStep`: default value. update status.scenarioResults in Scenario resource when proceeding to the next ScenarioStep.
-- `UPDATE_SCENARIO_RESULTS_STRATEGY=OnPause`: update status.scenarioResults in Scenario resource when the Scenario's phase is `Paused` or `Failed`.
+- `UPDATE_SCENARIO_RESULTS_STRATEGY=OnPause`: update status.scenarioResults in Scenario resource when the Scenario's phase becomes `Paused`, `Succeeded` or `Failed`.
-- `UPDATE_SCENARIO_RESULTS_STRATEGY=OnDone`: update status.scenarioResults in Scenario resource when the Scenario's phase is `Done` or `Failed`.
+- `UPDATE_SCENARIO_RESULTS_STRATEGY=OnDone`: update status.scenarioResults in Scenario resource when the Scenario's phase becomes `Succeeded` or `Failed`.

 #### The result calculation packages

-ScenarioResults only has the simple data that represent what was happen during the scenario.
+ScenarioResult only has the simple data that represent what was happen during the scenario.

 So, we will provide useful functions and data structures to analize the result.